Booker Prize longlist features award's oldest and youngest nominees ever

 African authors have been ascendant in English-language fiction, scooping the Nobel, Booker and Goncourt prizes last year.

-If the trend continues, that could favour Glory by Zimbabwe's Bulawayo on the Booker list for 2022, which features eight women and five men.
+If the trend continues, that could favour Glory by Zimbabwe's Bulawayo on the Booker list for this year, which features eight women and five men.

 The Booker is Britain's foremost literary award for novels written in English.
 Its previous recipients include Salman Rushdie, Margaret Atwood and Hilary Mantel.